filecoin-project/sp-automation/README.md

 If you run into this, please run `sudo dpkg-reconfigure nvidia-dkms-525-server` (replacing 525 with your driver version - for example, 515 on Ubuntu 20.04) and follow the steps, then reboot and select "Enroll MOK", then reboot one last time, then re-run the playbook.

 ### Wallet management
-This Ansible playbook will attempt rudimentary wallet management for you.
-This depends on the owner wallet being in position #0 in `lotus wallet list`, and the worker wallet being in position #1.
-Please let us know if you have special requirements that conflict with this, and we'll help you work around this dependency.

-If you are deploying Boost, this will also depend on the storage deals wallet being in position #2 and the collateral wallet being in position #3.

-### General notes
-- This is a work in progress and is not yet ready for use.
-- Ansible Molecule + Podman is to be used for testing and developing the individual roles.
+This Ansible playbook will perform basic wallet management for you.
+This utilises Ansible facts (via `facts.d` in `/etc/ansible/facts.d`) and is still undergoing improvements.